47494749/Hello-IDA-Plugins/README.md

 ## Overview

-The plugin consists of 6 distinct modules (for both IDA32 and IDA64) that perform various functions:
+The plugin consists of 6 distinct modules (for both IDA32 and IDA64 for IDA Pro 8 and IDA64 only for IDA Pro 9) that perform various functions:

 ### Help Module
 - Enables or disables other modules or individual functions within the modules.